 The housing selection process can be completed in the Housing Portal online.

 What happens if all junior and senior spaces are full before it is my turn to select a space?

 For those who do not secure housing on selection day, waitlist registration will be available.
 After selection, those who were unable to select may place themselves on a waitlist as an individual.
 Campus housing is only available on a year-to-year basis.
-Additionally, housing prioritizes freshmen, transfers and sophomores as they fall under our residency requirement (link to requirement here).
+Additionally, housing prioritizes freshmen, transfers, and sophomores as they fall under our residency requirement.

 How does my Office of Student Accessibility accommodation impact housing selection?

 All current students with approved housing accommodations must renew and update their accommodations through the Office of Student Accessibility (OSA) annually.
 Deadline to complete registration with the OSA or renew existing accommodations is February 15.